dlgur1994/Compare-LoRa-and-APRS-for-Smart-Farm/README.md

     - Transmitter: LoRa/LoRa_Transmitt.ino
     - Receiver: LoRa/LoRa_Reciever.ino
 - APRS<br/>
-    - Transmitter:
+    - Transmitter: APRS/Transmitter/APRS_Transmitter.ino
-    - Receiver:APRS/APRS_RX_RTL.py
+    - Receiver: APRS/APRS_Receiver.py

 ## 5. Result
-- LoRa is more feasible than APRS for the networking technology in smart farms without considerable investments in towers and/or repeaters.<br/>
+- Expecting networking distances were calculated by the Friis Transmission formula.
+However, because APRS was more affected by the Fresnel Zone than LoRa, the actual network communication distance of APRS at a lower height was shorter than expected. **So, LoRa was more feasible than APRS for the networking technology in smart farms** without considerable investments in towers and/or repeaters.<br/>
 > |Network|Distance|Efficiency constrained by Height|
 > |---|---|---|
 > |**LoRa**|**4.2km**|**45.16%**|